I’m Marie,

 In a world where so much of our surroundings are mass-produced to be identical, there’s something special about owning a piece that was made by human hands—something with subtle variations and a story behind it, something that is 1/1.

 Working with clay, a precious, nonrenewable resource, I am mindful of waste and sustainability.
 I reclaim all my clay scraps, recycle all the relentless junk mail that lands at my door, shred old shipping boxes for package filling, and only run my kiln during off-peak hours to minimize energy use.
 I even manage to reuse all the water collected in my dehumidifier on hot summer days.
-My goal is to create a near-zero-waste workspace while still making ceramic art that sparks joy.
-Whether for maximalists who love bold, illustrated pieces or minimalists who appreciate clean, functional forms.
+My goal is to create a local-minded, near-zero-waste workspace.